Joelma (singer): 2016–present: solo career

 The singer's first solo tour, Avante Tour, began on March 18 of that same year.
 The series of shows gave rise to her first live album, Avante, recorded on November 9, 2016, in São Paulo.
 The tickets for the recording began to be sold in late August, running out in less than a week.
 The work had the participation of Ivete Sangalo, Solange Almeida and their three children: Yago, Yasmin and Natalia, and was released on April 28, 2017.
 In pre-order on April 6, the DVD soon became the best-selling product on Livraria Saraiva's website in less than 24 hours and contained an eponymous EP with four tracks from the album released on April 14 that less than 24 hours, has reached the top of iTunes Brazil.
-The personal life and professional career of Joelma are portrayed by fans and people close to her in the book Joelma: Entre Olhares, released in February 2017, the Shopping Cerrado in Goiania, with an autograph session with the artist.
+The personal life and professional career of Joelma are portrayed by fans and people close to her in the book Joelma: Entre Olhares, released in February 2017, the Shopping Cerrado in Goiânia, with an autograph session with the artist.
 The play was written by Jessyca Campos, a fan of the singer.
 The production process began with an online campaign supported by Joelma's social networks, whereby she asked fans in a video to send her stories with her to Jessyca.
 The singer followed the texts of her fan in a profile on Facebook and after her last performance at the head of the Banda Calypso came the idea of gathering the material in a book.
 "It was a small project, but in the course of my life with shaken periods, I was going to be able to do it," he said. work was gaining another form, adding some traces of biography.

 In 8 of March 2018, on International Women's Day, Joelma launches the song "Perdeu a Razão" featuring the singer Marília Mendonça, and totally focused musical style for the sertanejo universitário, addressing violence against women.
 When recording the song, Joelma reports that she cried when she reached the chorus of the song, reminding her of her difficult childhood suffered by the domestic aggressions caused by her father: "This music reminds me of my childhood, that 10% of my childhood which was not good, so much so that when I went to put the voice in this song, I came precisely in that 10%, I would break down, I could not take it, I cried a lot. in the morning or 1 in the morning to get her clothes on, and she was going to sleep there at 3 in the morning and my father would arrive drunk and beat her up.", reports Joelma in an excerpt at the end of the music video.
 On April 5, she released a new version of the song " Se Vira Aí ", which brought a second duet version with the singer Zé Felipe.
 The song had been recorded and originally released in its solo release on its eponymous debut album in 2016.